 Grilled Jalapeno Pineapple Spareribs

-It’s nearly summertime, and that means one thing, lots of backyard grilling!
-Households all across the country are getting ready to fire up grills and stoke fires and cook their favorite meats over an open flame.
+It’s nearly summertime, and that means one thing: lots of backyard grilling!
+Households all across the country are getting ready to fire up grills, stoke fires, and cook their favorite meats over an open flame.

 Like so many, I grew up on ribs cooked using charcoal and wood smoke, and in my opinion, there’s no other way to grill.

-And that’s not me being a snob or a purist, it’s just food in general, and meat in particular, taste better when cooked using charcoal and wood smoke.
+And that’s not me being a snob or a purist; it’s just that food in general, and meat in particular, tastes better when cooked using charcoal and wood smoke.

 But as picky as I am about charcoal and wood, I am just as critical about the cuts of meat I prepare for my family.

-One of the things I look for when it comes to ribs is a consistency of quality and flavor, and I find both in Smithfield® Extra Tender Fresh Pork Spareribs.
+One of the things I look for in ribs is consistency of quality and flavor, and I find both in Smithfield® Extra Tender Fresh Pork Spareribs.

-Because everything I look for in ribs like tenderness, fat distribution, and lots of meat are front and center and is the reason why I select Smithfield Extra Tender Pork Spareribs for my family.
+Everything I look for in ribs, like tenderness, fat distribution, and lots of meat, is front and center, which is why I select Smithfield Extra Tender Pork Spareribs for my family.

 So, when I cook Smithfield products, I know it’s a name I can trust to deliver the best flavor.